 If you are a lover of gourmet with a weakness for delicious foods, then you’ve probably heard about (and wanted to try) real Matsusaka wagyu beef.

-Wadakin Sukiyaki is a spot in Matsusaka City, Mie Prefecture, known for its dedication to high-quality beef since its establishment in 1878.
-Their Matsusaka wagyu has become known across the country as a top brand.
+Wadakin Sukiyaki is a spot in Mie Prefecture's Matsusaka City that's been known for its dedication to high-quality beef since its establishment in 1878.
+Their Matsusaka wagyu beef has become known across the country as a top brand.

 Today, we will go to that very spot to experience the taste and charm of Matsusaka wagyu for ourselves.
 If you want to try real, authentic Matsusaka beef, then you need to try Wadakin sukiyaki.

 Matsusaka beef is a brand of Wagyu (Japanese beef) which comes from Mie Prefecture, where Matsusaka City is the capital.